maxyass/portfolio_projects/nop_sled/README.md

 ## How the software was tested

 The software was tested against the vulnerable service by running it as described above.
-As well as testing bad inputs to ensure error handling is set up properly.
+As well as testing poorly formatted inputs to ensure error handling is set up properly.

 ## Known bugs and problem areas